The Rules relating to Use of the University Library apply to the use of the Library of the University.

 (3) All borrowing and renewal privileges will be suspended if the total fine on a client's record reaches or exceeds a threshold value approved by the Vice-Chancellor from time to time.
 Such privileges will be reinstated when all fines are paid in full or brought under the threshold amount.

-(1) A client who fails to return a borrowed item within four (4) weeks of the due date will receive a Bill for Replacement containing a replacement fee and/or a service fee.
+(1) A client who fails to return a borrowed item within eight weeks of the due date will receive a bill for replacement containing a replacement fee and/or a service fee.

 (2) The replacement fee will be the average current market replacement cost of material in the format of the unreturned item.